 Chris intends to add some new varieties to the series each year to add to your collection so that people will always be searching for the latest variety.
 The colourful and unique information label supplied with each plant makes them even more collectable.

-This year’s hit has been the extraordinary ‘Gold Nugget’ which has golden leaves with bright orange tips.
+The biggest hit has been the extraordinary ‘Gold Nugget’ which has golden leaves with bright orange tips.
 What a stunner!

 These plants are perfect for the busy, modern gardener with little time to mollycoddle their gardens.
 If you forget to water Sempervivums for a couple of days they will not curl up and die like many of our container plants.
 They are suitable for many situations, are perennial and very low maintenance.